-Learn how to use Adobe Sign APIs to embed e-signature and document experiences into your web platforms and content and document management systems.
+Learn how to use Acrobat Sign APIs to embed e-signature and document experiences into your web platforms and content and document management systems.
 There are four parts to this hands-on tutorial outlined in the links below:

 In part 1, you’ll learn how to get started with everything you need for parts 2–4.
 Let’s begin with getting API credentials.

 In part 2, you’ll explore the low/no-code option when using webforms.
 It’s always a good idea to see if you can avoid writing code at first.

 Access Acrobat Sign with your developer account.

 Click Publish a web form on the home page.